Andrew Hamilton Russell: Later life

 Even though he was physically recuperating at his farm, Russell remained keenly interested in current affairs.
 He anticipated the postwar recovery of Germany and also the increased presence of Japan in world affairs and argued New Zealand needed to be prepared.
 He became the president of the National Defence League (NDL), which agitated for improved defensive arrangements in response to the New Zealand government's trimming of its expenditure on the military.
 The NDL also promoted the idea of a "White New Zealand", a bastion of Western civilisation in the South Pacific that should be resistant to immigrants from Asian countries.
+He was also appointed Dominion Commandant of the New Zealand branch of the Legion of Frontiersmen.

 An economic slump in 1921 affected the rural sector of New Zealand, with meat and wool fetching lower export prices.
 This impacted the running of Russell's farm.
 He trimmed domestic staff at his homestead and, after consulting with his farm workers, reduced wages instead of making redundancies.
 The previous year, he had leased small sections of land, with a right to purchase, to returned soldiers for farming.
 They too suffered financially and were unable to take up their option to purchase the leased land.
 Russell ensured they did not unduly suffer financially.
 The reduced income from the farm affected his ability to send funds to his sisters in England.